RitoChak/Calculus-for-Machine-Learning-and-Data-Science/README.md

-# Calculus-for-Machine-Learning-and-Data-Science-Calculus-for-Machine-Learning-and-Data-Science
+# Calculus for Machine Learning and Data Science

-Calculus for Machine Learning and Data Science Calculus for Machine Learning and Data Science labs, solutions and notes.
+Calculus for Machine Learning and Data Science labs, solutions and notes.